-This statement applies to www.westsussex.gov.uk.
+This accessibility statement applies to the www.westsussex.gov.uk website.

 - change colours, contrast levels and fonts

-- zoom in up to 300% without the text spilling off the screen
+- zoom in up to 300 per cent without the text spilling off the screen

 - navigate most of the website using just a keyboard